 How To Add It In Your Food?

-As you can see, the list of benefits tends to be quite endless and varied, with seemingly having a profound impact on various aspects of “good health”.
+As you can see, the list of benefits of moong dal tends to be quite endless and varied, with seemingly having a profound impact on various aspects of “good health”.
 And it is not tough to include the beans as a part of your diet; soak the seeds overnight or for about 8 hours, cook them till soft and then add to soups, salads, curries, or in any other way you would typically use your pulse.

 But if you are in the mood to try something new, here is a tasty yet healthy dish that you can prepare using mung beans.

-A Delicious Recipe With Green Gram
+A Delicious Moong Dal Recipe With Various Health Benefits

 Pesarattu is a popular dish in Andhra Pradesh, India, wherein the mung beans are used to prepare a batter that is used to make savoury crepes (the vernacular name is Dosa).
 The delicious dish is typically eaten along with tasty chutneys.